ROCKPORT-FULTON NAMED MUSIC FRIENDLY TEXAS CERTIFIED COMMUNITY

 In all, 142 curated works will be available via live and online auction from artists including Dorothy Hood, Jesus Moroles, Salvador Dali, James Rizzi, Jesse Amado, Simon Michael, Jennifer Ling Datckuk, Barbara Remington, Harding Black, Victor Vasarely, David Alfaro Siqueiros, Jed Fielding, Roy Lichtenstein, Kathy Vargas and more.

-On Thursday, March 20, 60 pieces will be sold at a live auction at The Rockport Conference Center (The ROCC), 106 S Austin Street, with online bidding via LiveAuctioneers.
-The evening event begins at 5 p.m.
-(CST) with a cocktail reception hosted by Purón, followed by the auction, with limited seating, starting at 6 p.m.
+On Thursday, March 20, 60 pieces will be sold at a live auction at The Rockport Conference Center (The ROCC), 106 S Austin Street, with online bidding open to all via LiveAuctioneers.
+The invitation-only live auction begins at 5 p.m.
+(CDT) with a cocktail reception hosted by Purón, followed by the auction starting at 6 p.m.
 On Saturday, March 22, an online auction of 82 works will begin at 1 p.m.
-(CST).
-Online auction bidding and the required pre-registration may be accessed through LiveAuctioneers.
+(CDT).
+All online auction bidding and the required pre-registration may be accessed through LiveAuctioneers.
 Both events are under the direction of auctioneer and appraiser Mark J. Prendergast, AAA, of MJP Art Services.

 “The collection that Luis Purón has assembled is a snapshot in time of the contemporary art scene that has been enhanced by his leadership of the Rockport Center of the Arts since 2015,” said Prendergast.
 “Modern masters and national artists are also featured in the auction, making for an offering that will command interest from collectors seeking works by both emerging and well-established artists.”